Skip to main content

 ElevenLabs ConvAI

 ElevenLabsConvAI is a Patter engine — an end-to-end speech-to-speech runtime that handles STT, LLM, and TTS in a single managed WebSocket.
 Instead of wiring stt=, llm=, and tts= separately (pipeline mode), you point Patter at an agent you already configured in the ElevenLabs Conversational AI dashboard and Patter bridges the carrier media stream straight to it.
+This is a different mental model from the pipeline-mode TTS providers — even though both use ElevenLabs:

-Pipeline with ElevenLabsTTS | You want to keep STT, LLM, prompts, and tools in your code; ElevenLabs is just the voice. | stt=, llm=, tts=, system_prompt=, tools= |
+Pipeline with ElevenLabsTTSYou want to keep STT, LLM, prompts, and tools in your code; ElevenLabs is just the voice.stt=, llm=, tts=, system_prompt=, tools=

-Engine with ElevenLabsConvAI | You want a managed agent (prompt, tools, voice, knowledge base) authored in ElevenLabs’s UI. | engine=, agent_id= |
+Engine with ElevenLabsConvAIYou want a managed agent (prompt, tools, voice, knowledge base) authored in ElevenLabs’s UI.engine=, agent_id=

 If you don’t yet know which mode fits, start with pipeline mode — it gives you Patter’s full feature set (custom tools, guardrails, dashboard, metrics).
 ConvAI is the right pick when your team treats the agent as a deployable artifact configured outside code.